Vitamin D

 What is it?

-Vitamin D occurs in oily fish, cod liver oil, red meat, liver, egg yolks, and is added to foods such as margarine and breakfast cereal.
-Vitamin D is naturally produced in the body from sunlight on the skin.
+Vitamin D is found naturally in in oily fish, cod liver oil, red meat, liver, egg yolks, and is added to foods such as margarine and breakfast cereal.
+Vitamin D is produced in the body from sunlight on the skin.
 It is also present in some vitamin supplements.
-Vitamin D is needed for the body to absorb calcium and deficiency can lead to weak and soft bones (rickets).

 Will my baby need extra monitoring during pregnancy?

-As part of their routine antenatal care most women will be offered a scan at around 20 weeks of pregnancy to look for birth defects and to check the baby’s growth.
+As part of their routine antenatal care, most women will be offered a scan at around 20 weeks of pregnancy to look for birth defects and to check the baby’s growth.

 Are there any risks to my baby if the father has taken vitamin D?